 In 2007, SPAN and Peace Action together launched a national petition drive condemning the possibility of a U.S. military attack against Iranian nuclear facilities.
 Addressed to Secretary of State Condoleezza Rice, the petition stated: “Iran’s current nuclear energy program is within [Iran’s] rights under international law.
 Even if Iran decided to build a nuclear weapon, experts agree that it would take several years.
 There is no crisis, and our government should not create one with inflammatory rhetoric or military threats that increase the incentive to develop nuclear weapons rather than reduce them.”

-A member organization of the United for Peace and Justice anti-war coalition, SPAN also has been aligned with the Books Not Bombs campaign, whose mission is to redirect financial resources away from the military and toward education-related initiatives instead.
+Also at that time, SPAN was a member organization of the United for Peace and Justice anti-war coalition, and was aligned with the Books Not Bombs campaign, which aimed to redirect financial resources away from the military and toward education-related initiatives instead.

-Asserting that “we … have to pressure our government to act on our demands,” SPAN encourages young people to sign up for its “weekly email alerts” containing information about “when good and bad [House or Senate] bills are coming up for a vote.”
-The Network also urges students to contact their respective U.S. House representatives by phone, by mail, or in face-to face meetings.
-“Pressure your local representative on how they will vote on an upcoming bill or sponsor a particular piece of legislation,” says SPAN.
+In the mid-2000s as well, SPAN exhorted young people to help “pressure our government to act on our demands” by contacting their respective Congressional Representatives by phone, by mail, or in face-to face meetings.
+Activists could maximize the effectiveness of their efforts, said SPAN, by signing up for the organization’s “weekly email alerts” containing information about “when good and bad [House or Senate] bills are coming up for a vote.”
+“Pressure your local representative on how they will vote on an upcoming bill or sponsor a particular piece of legislation,” said SPAN.
 “Ask for a definite yes or no answer, and if that’s impossible request a detailed response in writing of their position and reasoning to support or oppose something.
 Even 5 calls [or letters] can make a difference on how your [House] member votes.”